Ph.D. (Anthropology), McMaster University, 2013

 Jalbert, Catherine (in progress).
 Research topic: Archaeology in Canada: An Analysis of Demographics and Working Conditions in the Discipline.
 (Co-supervised with Dr. Lisa Rankin)

 Sparrow, Anna (in progress).
 Research topic: The history of settlement, subsistence and human-canine relationships in the Salish Sea through stable isotope analyses.

-Leclerc, Natasha (in progress).
-Research topic: Biogeochemical Approach to the Interpretation of Clam Harvesting and Seasonal Settlement Strategies in Traditional shíshálh Territory, British Columbia.
+Leclerc, Natasha (2017).
+Long-term Histories of Clam Harvesting and Seasonal Settlement Strategies on Shíshálh Lands, British Columbia.